ajiangsfu/PRPS/README.md

-Type: Package

-Title: Binary classification with PRPS and several other choices
+PRPS: Binary classification with PRPS, PRPS-ST and several other choices

-Version: 0.1.1

-Author: Aixiang Jiang

-Maintainer: Aixiang Jiang <aijiang@bccrc.ca> <aixiang.jiang@pathology.ubc.ca>

-Depends: R (&gt;= 3.5), lattice, caret, limma, e1071, pROC, mclust

-Suggests: knitr

-VignetteBuilder: knitr

 I. Introduction
 ===============

     PRPS R package is designed to be used for binary classification with three different classification calculation formulas: LPS, PRPS and PS.
-In addition to training + testing approach, this package also includes self-learning algorithm implemented with PRPS and PS.
+In addition to training + testing approach, this package also includes self-training algorithm implemented with PRPS and PS as PRPS-ST and PS-ST.

 1. LPS (Linear Predictor Score);
 --------------------------------